Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: Ablation study

+\textbf{Utility of Mail Retrieval.} As discussed in Section~\ref{sec:limit}, LKML may contain irrelevant or outdated discussions.
+To evaluate our mail retrieval strategy, we first measure the proportion of retrieved emails that contain the correct buggy files.
+As shown in Table~\ref{tab:appendix_retrieval}, our strategy significantly outperforms direct BM25 retrieval (recall 0.332) on all agents, demonstrating its effectiveness.
+We further examine the impact on top-10 predictions under the Mail-Augmented Hypothesis by tracking two types of changes: (i) \textit{None $\rightarrow$ Found}, where previously missing buggy files appear, and (ii) \textit{Found $\rightarrow$ Lost}, where files drop out.
+The results indicate that expansion consistently adds correct files (e.g., 0.136 for \autocoderover) while rarely displacing existing ones, confirming that mail retrieval effectively enhances baseline

-\textbf{Benefit of Mail Knowledge.} To investigate the benefits of incorporating knowledge from the LKML, we compare the results of baseline methods integrated with different Potential Cause Expansion strategies: Direct Hypothesis and Mail-Augmented Hypothesis.
+\textbf{Benefit of Mail Knowledge.} To investigate the benefits of incorporating knowledge from LKML, we compare baseline methods augmented with the Mail-Augmented Hypothesis against those only using the Direct Hypothesis.
 As shown in the Table~\ref{tab:ablation_study}, Mail-Augmented Hypothesis consistently outperforms Direct Hypothesis.
 The latter relies solely on the intrinsic knowledge of LLMs, without utilizing predictions from agent methods, and achieves a recall@1 of only 0.316.
 In contrast, with the assistance of mail knowledge, Mail-Augmented Hypothesis achieves a recall@1 as high as 0.488, with even more significant improvements observed in recall@10.

-These results suggest that the additional knowledge from LKML helps LLMs explore potential causes more comprehensively, leading to the identification of more relevant code files.
-This demonstrates that mailing list data can effectively bridge the knowledge gap LLMs face in localizing bugs within the Linux kernel.
+These results demonstrate that mailing list data can effectively bridge the knowledge gap LLMs face in localizing bugs within the Linux kernel.
 It is worth noting that the effectiveness of Mail-Augmented Hypothesis varies across different agent methods.
 For instance, in the case of \sweagent, the predicted files facilitate the retrieval of more relevant emails, which provide stronger guidance during cause exploration.

+\textbf{Impact of Re-Ranking.} \method finally applies a re-ranking step to the candidate files obtained from the previous phase.
+To assess the effectiveness of this design, we replace the LLM-based re-ranker with BM25 and rank files based on the similarity between the bug report and either file paths or file contents.
+The results are shown in Table~\ref{tab:ablation_reranking}.
+Across all agents, the LLM-based re-ranking consistently improves FL performance, whereas replacing it with BM25 leads to a substantial degradation.
+This gap likely arises from the characteristics of kernel bug reports, which often exhibit limited lexical overlap with buggy file names or contents.
+In contrast, the LLM-based re-ranker can better leverage semantic information, especially when combined with high-quality candidates produced by the earlier expansion strategies in \method.